Facebook tries fighting fake news with publisher info button on links

 Facebook thinks showing Wikipedia entries about publishers and additional Related Articles will give users more context about the links they see.
 So today it’s beginning a test of a new “i” button on News Feed links that opens up an informational panel.
 “People have told us that they want more information about what they’re reading” Facebook product manager Sara Su tells TechCrunch.
 “They want better tools to help them understand if an article is from a publisher they trust and evaluate if the story itself is credible.”

-This box will display the start of a Wikipedia entry about the publisher, which could help people know if it’s a reputable, long-standing source of news…or a newly set up partisan or satire site.
-It will also display info from their Facebook Page even if that’s not who shared the link, data on how the link is being shared on Facebook, and a button to follow the news outlet’s Page.
+This box will display the start of a Wikipedia entry about the publisher and a link to the full profile, which could help people know if it’s a reputable, long-standing source of news…or a newly set up partisan or satire site.
+It will also display info from their Facebook Page even if that’s not who posted the link, data on how the link is being shared on Facebook, and a button to follow the news outlet’s Page.
 If no Wikipedia page is available, that info will be missing, which could also provide a clue to readers that the publisher may not be legitimate.

-Meanwhile, the button will also unveil Related Articles, rather than only if the article is popular or suspected of being fake news as Facebook had previously tested.
+Meanwhile, the button will also unveil Related Articles on all links where Facebook can generate them, rather than only if the article is popular or suspected of being fake news as Facebook had previously tested.
 Trending information could also appear if the article is part of a Trending topic.
-Together, this could show people alternate takes on the same topic, which might dispute the original article or provide more perspective.
-Previously Facebook only showed Related Articles occasionally and immediately revealed them on links without an extra link.
+Together, this could show people alternate takes on the same news bite, which might dispute the original article or provide more perspective.
+Previously Facebook only showed Related Articles occasionally and immediately revealed them on links without an extra click.

 The changes are part of Facebook big, ongoing initiative to improve content integrity